 AP has produced an enormous amount of content since 1998 and this material is now being transferred to our site in the form of past blogs, newsletters, photos, blogs and videos.
 All are available for use, free of charge, although we would appreciate an acknowledgment.
 We want this content to be available as widely as possible, particularly to partners.

 Blogs are archived under Peace Fellows, by year and then author.
 Each fellow’s blogs are an important record of the host organization and for AP.
 Our fellows are able to profile the work of their hosts, provide AP with raw material for news bulletins, reach friends and family, and produce an account of their summer’s work.
-Finally, blogs provide an outlet for fellows to reflect and manage some difficult situations, such as when Sylvie, a Peace Fellow, had to work with having unreliable electricity in the Congo shown in the picture to the right.
+Finally, blogs provide an outlet for fellows to reflect and manage some difficult situations, such as when Jeremiah, a Peace Fellow, had to work with the added challenges of the COVID-19 pandemic.

 AP blogs have also provoked an intense online debate through the years.
 Our most controversial blogger was Elizabeth Mandelman, a Peace Fellow who spent the summer of 2009 supporting the Canadian campaign to control guns.
 Elizabeth’s blogs attracted 452 comments, most of them highly critical.